Biden faces doubt from some voters who backed Dems in 2022

-She became the first Democrat in nearly a half century to win her western Michigan congressional district, bucking expectations about her party's prospects and helping limit the Republican majority in the U.S. House to just four seats.
-As President Joe Biden prepares for a coming reelection bid, victories like this have bolstered him and his supporters who believe voters rewarded his steady leadership during a period of economic and political turmoil.
+She became the first Democrat in nearly a half-century to win her western Michigan congressional district, helping limit the Republican majority in the U.S. House to just four seats.
+As President Joe Biden prepares for a reelection bid, victories like this have bolstered him and his supporters who believe voters rewarded his steady leadership during a period of turmoil.

-But Scholten, who declined in an interview to outright endorse Biden for reelection, suggested that while the president has accomplished a tremendous amount, he wasn't the reason for her victory.
-She won, she insisted, by appealing to voters as someone “focused on putting the people of their district first over national politics.”
+But Scholten, who declined to outright endorse Biden for reelection, suggested that while the president accomplished a tremendous amount, he wasn't the reason for her victory.
+She won, she insisted, by appealing to voters as someone "focused on putting the people of their district first over national politics."

-That approach tapped into an apparent openness among voters to support Democratic candidates in the midterms even if they weren't necessarily fond of Biden, a discernment that is notable at a time when politics has become increasingly nationalized.
-Roughly 1 in 6 voters for Democratic House candidates said they disapproved of Biden’s job performance, according to AP VoteCast, an extensive nationwide survey of the electorate.
+That approach tapped into an apparent openness among voters to support Democratic candidates in the midterms even if they weren't fond of Biden.
+Roughly 1 in 6 voters for Democratic House candidates said they disapproved of Biden's job performance, according to AP VoteCast, an extensive nationwide survey of the electorate.
 Two-thirds of these voters said Biden was not a factor, good or bad, in their midterm decisions.

-The findings are a warning sign for both parties at the outset of the 2024 presidential campaign.
+The findings are a warning sign for both parties.
 For Republicans, a constant stream of attacks on Biden may have little effect on voters who will accept him over GOP contenders seen as too extreme.
-But for Biden, the findings also suggest that the surprisingly strong Democratic performance last year might not translate into energy around his reelection.
+But the findings also suggest that the strong Democratic performance last year might not translate into energy around Biden's reelection.

-“We certainly have a problem as a party if individuals have such low satisfaction with the leader of our party,” said Scholten, who also noted she would welcome a competitive Democratic primary, an unlikely prospect for now.
+"We certainly have a problem as a party if individuals have such low satisfaction with the leader of our party," said Scholten, who noted she would welcome a competitive Democratic primary.

 In Michigan and beyond, VoteCast shows that about three-quarters of the midterm voters who backed Democrats but disapproved of Biden were self-identified Democrats or Democratic-leaning independents.
 Most said party affiliation was not very important to them.